NCAR/FastEddy-model/docs/index.rst

 The FastEddy code is located in an open, public `GitHub FastEddy-model repository <https://github.com/NCAR/FastEddy-model>`_.
-FastEddy software should be cited as it is listed here: :ref:`framework_Advances_Modeling_Earth_Systems-2020`
+FastEddy should be cited as it is listed here: :ref:`framework_Advances_Modeling_Earth_Systems-2020`

 .. toctree::
    :hidden: